 Practitioners will not:

-Scope of Practice / Appropriate Technique
+Scope of Practice and Appropriate Technique

 Practitioners will: